kallisons/ros-roadshow-2017-01-04-UWCoEnv/slides.md

   5. Acknowledgements

 ---
-# Timing of Publishing Data and Code:
+# Timing of publishing data and code:

   1. Publish independently